Topological models of arithmetic: Some spaces do not support a topological model of arithmetic

+\begin{theorem} No Euclidean space $\R^n$, in any finite dimension $n \ge 1$, supports a topological model of Successor Arithmetic. \end{theorem}

-\begin{proof} Suppose that $\<\R,\oplus,\otimes>$ is a model of arithmetic.
-We need only that it is a model of successor arithmetic, a tiny part of $\PA^-$, for we'll show that not even the successor function $x\mapsto x\oplus 1$ can be continuous, where by $1$ here we mean the $1$ of the model of arithmetic, which may not be the same as the real number $1$.
-If the successor function were continuous, then the image of $\R$ under this map would be connected, since $\R$ is connected.
-But the range of the successor function omits exactly one point, zero, and the complement of a point in $\R$ is never connected.
-So the successor function cannot be continuous. \end{proof}
+\begin{proof} The $n=1$ case is straightforward.
+Suppose that $\<\R,r_0,S(x)>$ is a topological model of Successor Arithmetic, where $r_0$ is the zero of the model (which need not equal the real number 0).
+Also note that $S(x)$ is the successor function in the sense of the model of arithmetic, which need not equal the real number $x+1$.
+If $S(x)$ were continuous, then the image of $\R$ under this map would be connected, since $\R$ is connected.
+But the complement of a point in $\R$ is disconnected and Successor Arithmetic proves that the range of the successor function omits exactly one point, namely $r_0$.
+Therefore $S(x)$ is discontinuous.